VectorInstitute/Newsmediabias-plus/docs/About-us.md

 ## Acknowledgments

-We extend our sincere thanks to Michael Joseph, Manoj Athreya, Sara Kodeiri, Roya Javadi, Fatemeh Tavakoli, Nan Ajmain, Wu Rupert, and the entire team for their valuable assistance in reviewing the data.
+We extend our sincere thanks to Michael Joseph, Manoj Athreya, Sherry, Sara Kodeiri, Roya Javadi, Fatemeh Tavakoli, Nan Ajmain, Wu Rupert, and the entire team for their valuable assistance in reviewing the data.